btopro/btopro-gravcms/pages/blog/the-lms-is-cable-we-are-roku/page.md

 ## NGDLE worldview
 There has to be a way around the current dichotomy of Cable everyone hates and random URLs that have the things people want yet are too hard to use to reach mass adoption; and we're starting to build an attempt at it.
 If your familiar with ELMS: Learning Network, a system with lots of individual systems interconnected, then when I say our Roku moment isn't actually ELMS you'll say Waaaaaah?!
 Imagine ELMS:LN and it's suite of tools was mostly a backend, administrative functioning system.
-What if courses, studios, discussions, media and what not were viewed as individual apps on a Roku-esk interface geared towards eduation.
+What if courses, studios, discussions, media and what not were viewed as individual apps on a Roku-esk interface geared towards education.
 Now, imagine traditional ELMS:LN "apps" are just some of the apps available and we instead showed everything that people could leverage, ELMS and otherwise.
 ## HAX, Education's Roku moment
 HAX (see other posts here) is short for Headless Authoring eXperience.
 Imagine though if you weren't just making a webpage though, you were actually constructing a course environment.
 Then imagine that you did all of this from your laptop, desktop or mobile device.
 What if a desktop app was your remote control for the construction of [educational experiences](https://btopro.com/blog/creating-the-decentralized-instructional-experience-app).
 You can call those courses if you like, but the primary focus is on crafting an engaging, high fidelity experience and making it as easy as possible to do.
 ## HAX's "apps"